 8. Promotion of innovation

 Granting an individual five years of exclusivity based on newly developed scientific evidence and proprietary data.
-An applicant may be granted individual authorization for placing Novel Food on the market.
+The regulatory authorities may grant individual authorization to an applicant for placing Novel Food on the market.

-Underlying EU principles for Novel Food review process
+Underlying EU principles for the Novel Food review process

 In the interest of the safety of the European consumers, the European Commission will only authorize and include a Novel Food in the Union list, if it fulfills certain conditions.
 These criteria for authorization of Novel Food in the Union list are

-• Safety of the product – On the basis of the scientific evidence available, the food should not pose a safety risk to human health
+- Safety of the product – Based on the scientific evidence available, the food should not pose a safety risk to human health

-• Product Label – product label and its use should not mislead the consumer.
+- Product Label – The product label and its use should not mislead the consumer.
 The sponsor needs to ensure proper labeling of the product.
 Special attention needs to be given when the food is intended to replace another food and there is a significant change in the nutritional value.

 Regulation (EU) 2015/2283 sets out the requirements for placing Novel Food products on the EU market by two means: